MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/messaging-policies-in-teams.md

 Users in your organization will automatically get the global policy, unless you create and assign a custom policy.
 Edit the settings in the global policy or create and assign one or more custom policies to turn on or turn off the features that you want.

 > [!NOTE]
-> To ensure syncing after a policy change, a reboot may be necessary in certain instances.
+> To ensure syncing after a policy change, a reboot may be necessary for certain instances.

 ## Create a custom messaging policy